Jimi Goodwin: Collaborations

-Goodwin joined Bernard Sumner and Johnny Marr's band Electronic to play bass on their 1999 third album, Twisted Tenderness.
+Goodwin joined Bernard Sumner and Johnny Marrs band Electronic to play bass on their 1999 third album, Twisted Tenderness.
 He had previously appeared in the video for the band's single "For You" from their 1996 album Raise the Pressure although Marr is credited with playing bass on this album.

 Goodwin contributed guitar work to the song "Heaven" on Lamb's 2001 album, What Sound.
 This song was later used by HBO during the second season of American television drama series Six Feet Under, and also appears on the Six Feet Under soundtrack.

 While acting as a guest host on a BBC Radio One show in 2005, Goodwin featured his friend and up-and-coming musician Simon Aldred (Cherry Ghost), who performed a live acoustic set.
 Then, in 2007, Goodwin played bass and drums on Cherry Ghost's debut single "Mathematics" and their song "People Help the People".
 Goodwin contributed vocals to the song "Kingdoms of Rain" on the Soulsavers and Mark Lanegan album It's Not How Far You Fall, It's the Way You Land in 2007.
 Doves and Soulsavers have worked together previously in various forms, as Soulsavers remixed Doves' song "Satellites", which appeared on the "Pounding" single in 2002.

 In an interview with the Daily Record, Goodwin stated that Doves would take a break from recording.
 In the time following the band's 2010 touring to support The Places Between: The Best of Doves, Goodwin revealed that he had been hoping to collaborate with friend and Elbow lead singer Guy Garvey after talking about recording songs together for years.
 "There are a couple of tracks that we have passed back and forwards to each other but it's having the time.
 We keep trying to get our diaries together, who knows if it will ever get released.
 I'm just waiting to see what might happen."
 Goodwin and Garvey had collaborated in the past, with each musician's respective band.
 Goodwin contributed backing vocals to "Grace Under Pressure" on Elbow's 2003 album Cast of Thousands, while Garvey sang backing vocals on "Snowden" and "Almost Forgot Myself" on Doves' 2005 album Some Cities.

 Solo projects

 On the second episode in season ten of RTÉ's Other Voices programme, Goodwin played two new songs, "Panic Tree" and "Didsbury Girl" featuring Cherry Ghost.

-Goodwin released his first solo studio album titled Odludek on 24 March 2014, and will be touring in support of the album as a supporting act of friends Elbow.
+Goodwin released his first solo studio album titled Odludek on 24 March 2014, and toured to promote the album as a supporting act of friends Elbow.

+In 2024, Goodwin released the album Mala Leche under the alias NightjaR.
+An album of hip-hop influenced beats, featuring guest appearances by Pan Amsterdam, Jason Williamson and Homeboy Sandman.
+The Project was performed live at Manchester's Band on The Wall in August, 2025.